unixorn/awesome-zsh-plugins/README.md

 - [deer](https://github.com/Vifon/deer) - A file navigator for ZSH heavily inspired by [ranger](https://ranger.github.io/).
 - [def](https://github.com/thevinter/def) - Allows you to specify and run a default command in any directory of your choice.
 - [defer](https://github.com/romkatv/zsh-defer) - Defers execution of a `zsh` command until `zsh` has nothing else to do and is waiting for user input.
 Its intended purpose is staged `zsh` startup.
 It works similarly to Turbo mode in [zinit](https://github.com/zdharma-continuum/zinit).
+- [deja-vu](https://github.com/justyntemme/zsh-deja-vu) - Logs and retrieves command history based on the directory it was run in.
+Never forget that complex `docker` or `git` command you ran in a project folder weeks ago.
 - [deja](https://github.com/Giammarco-Ferranti/deja) - Predicts the command you want to run from fuzzy matching, the current directory, and which command usually follows the previous one, then shows it as inline ghost text.
 Backed by a Go daemon.
-- [deja-vu](https://github.com/justyntemme/zsh-deja-vu) - Logs and retrieves command history based on the directory it was run in.
-Never forget that complex `docker` or `git` command you ran in a project folder weeks ago.
 - [delete-prompt](https://github.com/aoyama-val/zsh-delete-prompt) - ZSH widget to delete the prompt texts within the current line.
 It is useful when executing pasted commands from the web or a README.
 A leading non-alphanumeric character + space is detected as a prompt.
 - [deno (cowboyd)](https://github.com/cowboyd/zsh-deno) - Useful [deno](https://deno.land/) aliases and settings.
 - [deno (tricked-dev)](https://github.com/Tricked-dev/deno-zsh-plugin) - Automatically installs [deno](https://deno.land/) to `$HOME/.deno` on startup if deno is not already installed.
-- [dual-history](https://github.com/odurif0/zsh-dual-history) - Keeps AI coding agent instructions (such as Forge's `:`-prefixed prompts) out of your main ZSH history by routing them to a separate file, intercepting every write path including the agent's own history insertions.
-Also turns `Ctrl+R` into an fzf interface switchable between All, Human and AI views, merged chronologically.
 - [depot-tools](https://github.com/kuoe0/zsh-depot-tools) - Simple [oh-my-zsh](https://ohmyz.sh/) plugin for installing the chromium depot_tools.
 Installing this plugin will add all of the chromium depot_tools to your `$PATH` automatically.
 - [dev](https://github.com/sbfaulkner/dev-plugin-zsh) - Provides a lightweight version of Shopify's internal dev tool
 - [dietpi](https://github.com/unixorn/dietpi.plugin.zsh) - Adds utilities for [dietpi](https://dietpi.com) to your `$PATH` (and includes aliases to automagically run them with `sudo`) when you log into a machine running  [dietpi](https://dietpi.com).